cs6006/cs6006.github.io/content/blog/second.md

 ### Lesson 2: how a computer stores a number

+TK.

+A look at a real motherboard, and a conversaion about Moore's Law.

+### Lesson 3: how a computer stores a number

 When I went in the next week, the students were zipline-based food-ordering pros.
 They had figured out that they could use four cards to say sixteen things, and had begun to write down their "codes" on little cheatsheets.